onprema/sign_printer/README.md

 This is a simple Python command-line application that uses the `pyfiglet` library to generate ASCII art from the text entered by the user.

 ## Prerequisites
-To run this application, you need to have Docker installed on your system.
+To run this application, you need to have [Docker](https://docs.docker.com/engine/install/) installed on your system.

 ## Usage
 Run the following command in your terminal:

 ```
-make run text=<text>
+make run text="hello world"
 ```

-Replace `<text>` with the text for which you want to print.
+(change `hello world" to whatever you want to be printed)

 ## Tests
 The unit tests for the sign_printer app require `pytest`, which can be installed with `pip`: